salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 In **`imageViewer`**, move the pointer around the image to orient yourself to the rows and columns of the image.

 !!! note "Pixel coordinates vs ROW, COL indices"
       In the MATLAB image tools, like **`imageViewer`**, pixel coordinates are listed by their X,Y coordinates, not their ROW, COL indices.
 In XY coordinates, X corresponds to the column index and Y corresponds to the row index.
-This means that first number listed inside the parenthesis indicates the column index while the second number indicates the row index — the reverse of  MATLAB indexing.
-Also notice that the XY coordinate of 0,0 refers the the top left corner of the image, instead of the bottom left corner of most plots.
+This means that the first number listed inside the parenthesis indicates the column index while the second number indicates the row index — the reverse of MATLAB indexing.
+Also notice that the XY coordinate of 0,0 refers to the top left corner of the image, instead of the bottom left corner of most plots.

 To convert to row, column indices, make sure that you use the X values as your columns indices and your Y values as your row indices.
 For example, the off-center crater in the moon image has the following row, column indices: